Kurdish-Islamic nationalism

+Front row, left to right: Shiekh Sherif, Sheikh Said, back row: Sheikh Hamid, Major Kasim (Kasım Ataç), Sheikh Abdullah.

 Kurdish-Islamic synthesis, or Kurdish-Islamic nationalism (Sorani: کوردایەتیی ئیسلامی; Kurmanji: Kurdayetîya Îslamî), is a form of Kurdish nationalism which is Islamist in nature, unlike mainstream Kurdish nationalism, which is secularist in nature.

 History

 The ideology emerged after the abolition of the Caliphate and the creation of Turkey, which angered many Kurds, who felt that their culture, religion, language, and people were endangered because of Atatürk's reforms.
 The ideology was also a response to the Turkish–Islamic synthesis which emerged during the late Ottoman Empire, as "the Kurdish religious leaders became aware that the Turks had used Islamic symbols and sentiments in favour of their nationalist aims, so they tried to do the same".

 The ideology was mainly associated with Sheikh Said.
 Another ideologue is Mullah Krekar.
 In some videos, Mullah Krekar speaks about Kurdish issues and supporting Kurdish independence.
 He was described as "publishing political and nationalistic statements one day, and Jihadi statements on the next".
 Mullah Krekar is also a populist, and his popularity in Iraqi Kurdistan rose between 2017 and 2019, mainly among the youth who were against the Kurdish government.
 Mullah Krekar also added that secularism "has destroyed Kurdish values".
 He rejected parts of nationalism which conflicted with Islam.

 During the Iran–Iraq War, Kurdish Islamists broke ties with the Muslim Brotherhood, accusing them of holding Arab nationalist views and being supportive of Saddam Hussein.